IdentityPython/pysaml2/doc/install.rst

 ---------------

 For all this to work you need to have Python installed.
-The development has been done using 2.6.
+The development has been done using 2.7.
-There is no 3.X version yet.
+There is now a 3.X version.

 Prerequisites
 ^^^^^^^^^^^^^